jadstrike/jadstrike/README.md

-# Hi there, I'm I am Khant Zwe Naing 👋
+# Hi, I'm Khant Zwe Naing 👋

 I'm a Software Developer 🧑🏻‍💻 based in Myanmar.

-- 📍 Currently Working On
+## 👨‍💻 Currently Working On

-I'm currently working on Coffeeship project, where I'm FrontEnd dev.
-This project involves advanced frontend design and interactive user ordering exprience.
-I'm using react framework to develop this project.
+I am currently working on the Coffeeship project as a FrontEnd Developer.
+My role involves developing advanced front-end designs and creating an interactive user ordering experience.
+I'm using the React framework to build this project.

-- 🍀 Currently Learning
+## 🌱 Currently Learning

-I'm always learning and staying up-to-date with the latest trends in my field.
-Currently, I'm learning NextJS and GO to enhance my dev skills.
-I'm also interested in exploring artificial intelligence and UI/UX.
+I believe in continuous learning and keeping up-to-date with the latest trends in my field.
+Currently, I'm learning NextJS and GO to enhance my development skills.
+Additionally, I'm interested in exploring the fields of artificial intelligence and UI/UX.

-- ⚽️ Hobbies
+## ⚽️ Hobbies

-When I'm not coding, I enjoy listening calm music and going out to nature.
-Some of my favorite hobbies include playing football, which help my heath.
+When I'm not coding, I enjoy listening to calming music and spending time in nature.
+My favorite hobby is playing football, which helps me maintain a healthy lifestyle.

-- 📧 Get in Touch
+## 📧 Get in Touch

 If you're interested in learning more about my work or have any questions, feel free to reach out to me at issaciscoding@gmail.com.

-Thanks for stopping by!
+Thank you for visiting my profile!

 <!-- <div align="center"><img  src="https://raw.githubusercontent.com/jadstrike/jadstrike/main/profile.gif" align="center" style="width: 100%" /></div>